blakegarretson/essentials/main.md

 ## Remote Desktop Control

-- [TigerVNC](http://tigervnc.org/): If you need remote desktop control, this lightweight VNC client/server forked from TightVNC does the job.
+- [UltraVNC](https://www.uvnc.com/downloads/ultravnc.html): If you need remote desktop control, UltraVNC will do the job fine.
 I just don't find myself using VNC as much as I used to as I move more functions to the cloud and rely less on my own desktops.

   - [Teamviewer](https://www.teamviewer.com/): If you play "IT Guy" for your friends and family, a tool like Teamviewer can be handy as it makes it easy for non-techy people to add remote control.
 I can send them a download link, they install it, and tell me the ID and password that is displayed in the app so I can connect.
 That's it.
 No other configuration is needed.